 N/A

-Core indicator 6
+Priority for action 4: Core indicator 6

 Procedures are in place to assess the disaster risk impacts of major development projects, especially infrastructure.

 Level of Progress achieved:

-3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Are the impacts of major development projects on disaster risk assessed?
-Yes Means of verification:
+3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Means of verification:

-- Yes: Assessments of impact of projects such as dams, irrigation schemes, highways, mining, tourist developments etc on disaster risk - No: Impacts of disaster risk taken account in Environment Impact Assessment (EIA) Description:
+Are the impacts of major development projects on disaster risk assessed?
+Yes Yes: Assessments of impact of projects such as dams, irrigation schemes, highways, mining, tourist developments etc on disaster risk No: Impacts of disaster risk taken account in Environment Impact Assessment (EIA) Description: